Neumi Nanuku

-Neumi Nanuku (born 20 June 1976 in Burenitu, Nalawa) is a Fijian rugby union footballer, je plays as a fullback.
+Neumi Nanuku (born 20 June 1976) is a Fijian rugby union footballer, je plays as a fullback.

 Nanuku is 5 feet 9 (175 cm) tall and weighs 83 kg.
 He grew up in the Nalawa and he played for Nadroga in the National Provincial Rugby Tournament in Fiji.

 Fiji Sevens

 A member of the 2005 World Cup 7s winning squad, Nanuku stamped his mark as one of the predators of the 2005-06 IRB Sevens World Series.

 After coming on in the Wellington Sevens final against South Africa, Nanuku sprinted the length of the pitch to score the winning try in extra-time.

 One of Nadroga's heroes of 2004 after the resounding victories in the Telecom Fiji Cup and Sullivan-Farebrother Trophy.
 Overlooked for the 2004 Colonial Cup, Nanuku still finished the season as top try scorer in Fiji with 12.

 Nanuku debuted for Fiji alongside Nadroga team-mates Mosese Volavola, Dale Tonawai and Isoa Neivua, and although his first game against the NZ Divisional XV was less than perfect, he made an improved performance a week later in Lautoka to restore some confidence.

 He was then selected into the Fiji sevens team for Dubai and South Africa and later short-listed for IRB Sevens Player of the Year.

 He would miss the next two Leg of the series due to an injury.
 Nanuku had a knee operation and this will keep him out of playing at the two tournaments.